nicolgit/hub-and-spoke-playground/scenarios/cross-on-premise-routing.md

 * Configure BGP: ENABLE
 * ASN: 65513
 * BGP peer IP: 10.20.3.254
-(if the portals answers ERROR, just refresh the page, probably the configuration is ok anyway)
+(if the portals shows an ERROR on save, just refresh the page, probably the configuration is ok anyway)

 Resource Group "on-prem-playground" > on-prem-gateway > Configuration:
 * Configure BGP: ENABLE
 * ASN: 65512
 * BGP peer IP: 192.168.3.254
-(if the portals answers ERROR, just refresh the page, probably the configuration is ok anyway)
+(if the portals shows an ERROR on save, just refresh the page, probably the configuration is ok anyway)

 verify the BGP peers page:
 * on-prem gateway should have hub and on-prem-2 learned route